cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 comments: true
 ---

 I have been working on **enterprise AI copilots and automation** in a large automotive context (including **Volvo**).
-Along the way I read everything I could find on agents, including Anthropic’s recent writing on long-running tasks and context engineering.
+Along the way I read everything I could find on agents, including Anthropic’s [Effective harnesses for long-running agents](https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents) and [Effective context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents).
 My first instinct was honest and unglamorous: *if I copy the architecture in those articles, our agent will be perfect.* So I upgraded system prompts, isolated contexts, added more memory, and stitched together what felt like an elegant, “serious” stack.

 The result was worse.
 Token cost went up.
 Quality did not.
 Failures increased, and some failures were impossible to debug.
 I questioned whether I was simply bad at this.
 Then I rolled the design back, and slowly realized that **AI agent design is not traditional software design with a new runtime**.
 This post is my first-person account of how a tiny problem grows into a real system, **what product tradeoffs forced each layer**, and why the “finished architecture” articles online rarely show the messy path that makes those architectures justified.